It’s Labour Day in the Netherlands!

-Also, the Dutch celebrate predominantly christian holidays.
-And we’re are a capitalist enough nation in that the employers organizations will never ever give us an extra day off.
+Also, the Dutch celebrate predominantly Christian holidays.
+And we are a capitalist enough nation in the sense that the employers organizations will never ever give us an extra day off.

-So everything is business as usual in the Netherlands?
+Is everything business as usual on Labour Day in the Netherlands?

 Not quite: some public workers are free, the stock-exchange is closed and there are some marginal socialist meetings.
 Also, the 1st of May is a day somewhat in between the very few non-christian Dutch holidays.
 Such as King’s day (which used to be on the 30th of April until a few years back), remembrance day (4th of May, more on that later on DutchReview) and Liberation day (the 5th).
 So lot’s of people got their caravans out and made a dash for a holiday into France or Germany.

 So, what do you think?
 What happens in your country on Labour Day in your country?
 Should there be more happening on Labour Day in the Netherlands?
 Let us know in the comments, below